-You can find more information about any of these benefits by calling 136 150 or clicking on the link below
+You can find more information by calling 136 150 or clicking on the link below.

 To secure the enrolment of your child you will need to do the following: